Page 1 of 4

 - This is the fourth largest crop in the world after maize, wheat and rice.

 - Soybeans are an important source of vegetable oil and protein worldwide and there is growing interest in soy products amongst people who want to be healthy.
-Soy contains significant amounts of all the essential amino acids for humans.
+Soy contains significant amounts of all the essential amino acids for humans and serves as valuable source of proteins for vegetarians.

 - Soybean seeds can be eaten as a vegetable.
 When processed they give soy milk.
 Soy sauce can be made from mature fermented beans, while roasted seeds can be used as a coffee substitute.
 Soy flour, another possibility, is used as additives and extenders to cereal flour, meat products and in health foods.